filipgodlewski/pytomata/README.md

 * If you love [Pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) but don't like the manual work;
 * If you ever forgot to activate virtualenv and installed pip packages globally;
-* If you have heard about direnv but think that it is too much for you needs;
+* If you have heard about direnv but think that it is too much for your needs;
 * If you don't like to bloat your git repository with unnecessary files;

 **Then Pytomata is for you!**